Once Bitten (1985 film): Plot

 As Mark and Robin dance at the school's Halloween dance, the Countess arrives and interrupts them.
 The women then have a dance-off, and the Countess leaves defeated.
 Afterward, Mark tells Robin that he believes the Countess is turning him into a vampire, before they both notice that he has no reflection in the mirror.
 While seeking information about vampires from a bookseller, Robin learns that, to drain the blood of a male virgin, female vampires bite their victims in the inner thigh.

 One evening, the Countess kidnaps Robin to lure Mark to her mansion for the final bite.
 With Russ and Jamie in tow, Mark finds and frees Robin in the Countess's basement, and Robin informs Mark that the Countess did not have sex with him and only drained his blood.
 The four teenagers are soon captured, and Mark is strapped to a chair as the Countess prepares to bite him a third time.
 After Robin, Russ, and Jamie manage to free Mark, Robin flees with him through the mansion while being chased by the Countess's minions.
 Meanwhile, Russ and Jamie are seduced by two of the Countess's female minions.

-Shortly after Mark and Robin discover a room filled with coffins, the Countess arrives to find the couple having sex inside a large coffin, rendering Mark's blood useless to her.
+Shortly after Mark and Robin discover a room filled with caskets, the Countess arrives to find the couple having sex inside a large casket, rendering Mark's blood useless to her.
 As the clock strikes midnight, the Countess rapidly ages before their eyes, turning into an elderly woman.
 Her manservant, Sebastian, assures her that there are other virgins in the world, though the Countess doubts she will find another virgin.
-Mark and Robin continue to have sex in the coffin.
+Mark and Robin continue to have sex inside the casket.